sunaku/readably/README.markdown

   * It has simple navigation that works well in both text-mode Web browsers (such as Lynx, elinks, and w3m) and modern Web browsers (like Firefox).

-  * It supports the two most popular Javascript-based blog comment services:
+  * It supports the two most popular JavaScript-based blog comment services:
     [Disqus](http://disqus.com) and [IntenseDebate](http://intensedebate.com).

+  * It supports automatic syntax highlighting of code blocks in Markdown.

   * It is implemented in less than 200 lines of pure Ruby code! :-)